New Mexico Lobos: Baseball

-Pitching Coach: Michael Lopez

-Assistant Coach/Recruiting Coach: Nate Causey
+The baseball team's head coach is Tod Brown, the pitching coach is Michael Lopez and the assistant coach/recruiting coach is Nate Causey.

 The Lobo baseball program began in 1899.
-Its current head coach is Tod Brown.

-In recent years the Lobo Baseball Program has seen much success, the team competed in the 2010, 2011, 2012, and 2013 NCAA Division I Baseball Championship tournament.
-Prior to 2010 the Lobos hadn't made an appearance in the tournament since 1962.
+In recent years the Lobo baseball program has seen much success; the team competed in the 2010, 2011, 2012, and 2013 NCAA Division I Baseball Championship tournament.
+Prior to 2010, the Lobos had not made an appearance in the tournament since 1962.
 In 2012 the Lobos captured both the Mountain West Regular Season and Conference Tournament titles.
 The Lobos have not made a College World Series appearance in its program's history.

 UNM's baseball team plays at Santa Ana Star Field on the university's campus.
 They averaged 1,294 fans for the 2011 season and ranked 43rd in the NCAA per game.